 Poor workflow organization

-Inconsistent workflow and lack of clarity are also common risk factors.
+Inconsistent workflow and lack of clarity are also common reasons for disrupted software development processes.
 An undefined scope of work, inaccurate estimates, and unfinished deliverables lead to wasted effort and depletion of financial resources.

 Chaotic workflows are typically signs of a vendor’s immaturity.
 To avoid this pitfall, ensure your vendor prioritizes full transparency on all project requirements and milestones.
 Additionally, the project documentation should include clear expectations for deliverables, timelines, and assigned roles.